thunderbird/thunderbird-accounts/docs/admin/users.md

 From this page you can click on a user's UUID field (shown in highlighted in blue) to view their profile information in more depth.
 You can also select one or many user's to perform actions on.

-There are currently two available actions:
+There are currently four available actions:

 * Delete selected user(s).
-* Fix Broken Stalwart Account.
+* Fix Broken Stalwart Account
+* Sync plan information to Keycloak
+* Manually activate subscription features

 If you spot an option that's not documented or has an issue number, please ask a developer before using.